yuunp/onepiece-tcg-price-comparator/README.md

 - Not intended for production or commercial use
 - No affiliation with LigaOnePiece, TCGPlayer, or any trading platform
 - Respects robots.txt and implements reasonable rate limiting
-- Users should comply with respective platforms' Terms of Service

 ##  Features

 - **Smart Search**: Find cards across multiple platforms
 - **Live Currency Conversion**: Real-time BRL ↔ USD rates
 - **Price Comparison**: Side-by-side price analysis
-- **Responsive Design**: Mobile-first approach
 -  **Fast Performance**: Optimized with Next.js 14

 ##  Tech Stack